scarioscia/scarioscia.github.io/_posts/2023-04-10-table-table.md

+---
+layout: post
+title: Get a count of the repeated values in a dataframe: nested `table()` in R
+---

 Lately I've been exploring large datasets by querying metadata files.
 In the metadata, each individual and has a unique identifier in the column `sample_id`.
 Some individuals are in the metadata multiple times, and I was curious about the distribution of those frequencies - are most people only in it once?
 What's the max?
 How many people are in it a large number of times?

 First, here's some R code to simulate a dataframe that mimics the metadata file I'm working with: